Seaweed: Safe, Responsible and Legal Harvesting

 The wonder of seaweed

 Seaweed is a critical component of the marine environment, and it plays a vital role in maintaining the health and balance of the ocean and coastal ecosystems.
-It
+It provides a habitat for a variety of marine organisms, supporting a vast amount of ocean biodiversity.

 Above: Oarweed (Laminaria Digitata), Brandy Cove, Gower